 - 81. The required system-wide rate filing should include full cost of service studies and other information supporting consolidation sufficient for all parties to make their own reasoned proposals either for or against consolidation or deconsolidation, consistent with sound ratemaking principles. - 82.
+In the required system-wide rate filing, the Company should take the opportunity to use the evidence gathered in both phases of this proceeding to focus on and develop the two rate consolidation scenarios ordered by Decision No. 74072.
+Both of the Company's scenarios should include a phase-in plan of the Company's choosing that is designed to ease a gradual transition toward consolidated rates, and may include partial consolidation steps which anticipate a move toward single tariff pricing over time, and which will bring long term benefits to all ratepayers. - 83.
 In the required system-wide rate filing, the Company can address the issues Phoenix raised in this proceeding regarding the OWU tariffed rate applicable to wastewater treatment services provided to Phoenix under their agreement.